wjnlim/msg_pass/README.md

   - This project is mainly for personal use, not for production codes.\
   Thus, the code may lack thorough testing, so please use it with caution.
   - This project uses my [ep_engine](https://github.com/wjnlim/ep_engine.git) library.
 The CMake file will automatically fetch the project internally
+  - This library depends on pthread, so you must link with **-lpthread**
 ---

 ## Build and Installation